 The biggest factor to take into account when driving to Northern Michigan is the weather.
-If there are big storms making their way through Michigan, you might want to think about postponing your drive until they have moved through.
+If big storms are making their way through Michigan, you might want to think about postponing your drive until they have moved through.

 If you are itching to hit the slopes and make the most of all that new snow -- or if your travel plans don't allow you to reschedule -- simply plan for your drive to take longer than you might expect.

 Even if there isn't a storm heading through Michigan or there hasn't been one for a few days, Northern Michigan’s roads can still get icy in the winter.
-Snow tires or all-season tires are going to help you stay the course all the way to Northern Michigan.
-Taking a four-wheel drive vehicle that has these types of tires is an even better bet.
-On the flip side, a four-wheel drive without all-season or winter tires is not to be trusted in wintery conditions.
+Snow tires or all-season tires are going to help you stay the course to Northern Michigan.
+Taking a four-wheel-drive vehicle that has these types of tires is an even better bet.
+On the flip side, a four-wheel-drive without all-season or winter tires is not to be trusted in wintery conditions.

 If you are renting a car, check with your rental car company to make sure you can reserve a vehicle with snow tires or all-season tires as well as four-wheel drive.

 Before you set out toward Northern Michigan, you need to make sure that your windshield wiper fluid is full, your windshield wipers are working well, and you have an ice-scraper.
 You also want to make sure that you have a winter coat and gloves in the car so that you can scrape it off in freezing conditions.

 Once you're driving, keep your gas tank more than half full for the duration of your trip.
 This will allow you to run your car and stay warm if you are delayed in road closures.

 Using a map app can be exceedingly helpful for letting you know when you might encounter traffic.
 It will also keep you in the know should any of the roads along your route end up closing.
 Google or Apple Maps will do the trick.